Protect your young pet against nasty diseases – make sure they are vaccinated regularly

-Puppies need to receive their first vaccinations at around 7—8 weeks of age and again approximately two weeks later.
-They are usually not allowed to go outside in public – where other dogs have been – or mix with other dogs until a week after their first vaccinations are complete in case they pick up any illness.
+Puppies first vaccination is at 8 weeks and then 2 and 4 weeks after.
+So at 8 weeks they will have the DHPPi and L4 vaccines (explained below), then at 10 weeks DHPPi and finally at 12 weeks the last L4.
+They are usually not allowed to go outside in public – where other dogs have been – or mix with other dogs until their vaccination course is complete in case they pick up any illness.
 Puppy training classes and dog kennels will also not accept dogs that have not had at least their first vaccination.

 Puppies are vaccinated against:-